 People who haven’t tried videoconferencing are often leery of the download and setup process.
 But now that we’ve spent a year dealing with the pandemic, most people do know how to set up.
 The basic computer-to-computer call is free.
-Having a housemate interview is important to find a good housemate, and videoconferencing can help you have a good interview!
+Having housemate interviews are important to find a good housemate, and videoconferencing can help you have good interviews!

 When to Use Videoconferencing